-Enjoy FREE admission to The Hermitage as we commemorate The Battle of New Orleans, a crucial American victory during the War of 1812 and the event that catapulted General Andrew Jackson to national fame and recognition.
+Enjoy FREE admission to The Hermitage on Wednesday, January 8 as we commemorate the Battle of New Orleans, a crucial American victory during the War of 1812 and the event that catapulted General Andrew Jackson to national fame and recognition.

 Jason Wiese, associate director of the Williams Research Center at The Historic New Orleans Collection, will serve as the guest speaker.

 President Jackson’s Tomb